RonHouser/Power-BI/README.md

 ### contains a dashboard of a dataset poling 630 individuals with Data Profession driven questions.
 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## Manufacturing Washline
 ### contains a dashboard of a dataset monitoring the process information of a 3 stage chemical washline.
+Focuses on Stage 1.
 ------------------------------------------------------------------------------------------------------------------------------------------------
 ### Reach out to me with any questions: ron.houser12@gmail.com